2023lic14/2023lic14/README.md

 ### 🧾 HTTP 1.0 Web Server in C *(Dec 2024)*
 Built a TCP-based HTTP server from scratch in C
 - Handles static + dynamic content, error handling, and logging
 - Implements directory traversal protection and IP tracking
+- Manages all memory manually using malloc() and free(), demonstrating in-depth understanding of memory allocation.
+- Runs on command line, demonstrating high level understanding of low level code, file reading/writing, TCP sockets, stdin/stdout/stderr, REST API etc.

 ### 🔤 Anagrams Finder *(May 2024)*
-Java program to find anagrams using advanced data structures
+Created a Java program to find anagrams using advanced data structures
-- Used Hashmaps, Red-Black Trees, and Linked Lists for fast lookup
+- Built Hashmaps, Red-Black Trees, and Linked Lists from scratch to create 3 different ways to find anagrams
+- Took user input for data structure and word, and produced all anagrams from a dictionary.txt file

 ### 🌱 [Eco Escape](https://github.com/2023lic14/Eco-Escape.git) *(Feb 2024)*
 Created a simple environment-themed puzzle game that combines my love for escape rooms with environmental awareness